wide moat stocks

 Table 4: Global wide-moat ETF performance compared

-ETF Index Performance in
+ETF Index 5-year performance in

-CHF (2020-2024)
+CHF (2021-2026)

-Vanguard FTSE All-World UCITS ETF Distributing FTSE All-World Index 54.24%
+Vanguard FTSE All-World UCITS ETF Distributing FTSE All-World Index 47.62%

-VanEck Morningstar Global Wide Moat UCITS ETF Morningstar Global Wide Moat Focus Index 29.39%
+VanEck Morningstar Global Wide Moat UCITS ETF Morningstar Global Wide Moat Focus Index 36.69%

-It is important to bear in mind that stocks and ETFs are best-suited to long investment terms – generally periods much longer than the four years used for the comparison.
+It is important to bear in mind that stocks and ETFs are best-suited to long investment terms – generally periods much longer than the five years used for the comparison.
 Over longer terms, the performance can radically differ from the results shown in Table 4.

 Note: The information provided in this article is for educational purposes only, and should not be considered investment advice. moneyland.ch does not accept any liability.